open-watcom/open-watcom-v2/BUILD.md

 in the `bld` directory.

+For testing during development it is possible to run tests without need to do any installation.
+To run test do

+    builder buildtest

+in the `bld` or individual project test directory
+(by example `bld/ctest` for C compiler).

 Note that during testing you may see some error messages.
 That is not necessarily a problem since some of the tests exercise the tools' ability to detect errors.
 Failed tests are reported at the end of testing or if the